-Turning on two-factor authentication (2FA) to your login process is an effective way of adding an extra layer of security to your accounts.
+Turning on two-factor authentication (2FA) is an easy way to add another layer of security to your logins and accounts.

-When you're alerted to a new software version for your device, don't ignore it - install it as soon as possible.
-Updates add new features and fix issues or vulnerabilities that attackers could use to gain access to your information.
+When you're alerted to a software update for your device, don't ignore it - install it as soon as possible.
+Updates not only add new features, they fix bugs and vulnerabilities attackers can use to gain access to your information.

-Set the updates to happen automatically whenever a new version is available — then you don’t have to think about it!
+Set updates to happen automatically whenever a new version is available.
+Then you don’t have to think about it!

-To protect your privacy online, it’s important to know what you're sharing and who you're sharing it with.
-Attackers could use your information to try and access your data or steal your identity.
+To maintain your privacy online, it’s important to know and control who can see your stuff.
+Attackers could use your information to access your data or steal your identity.
 Lock down your accounts – starting with social media.

 Check that requests for personal information are legitimate before you give any details.
-If a company or business asks you for information, think about why they might need it.
-If you’re not sure it's necessary, don't provide it.
+If you're not sure, don't provide the information.

-If you, your friend, or your business does experience an online incident, report it to CERT NZ.
-We’re a government agency that helps New Zealanders identify their issues and guides them in resolving them.
+If you, a friend, family member or colleague experiences an online incident, report it to CERT NZ.
+We’re a government agency that helps New Zealanders identify cyber security issues and guides them in resolving them.